Burr–Erdős conjecture: The conjecture

 That is, if an n-vertex graph G is p-degenerate, then a monochromatic copy of G should exist in every two-edge-colored complete graph on cp n vertices.

 Known results

 Before the full conjecture was proved, it was first settled in some special cases.
 It was proven for bounded-degree graphs by Chvátal, Rödl, Szemerédi & Trotter (1983); their proof led to a very high value of cp, and improvements to this constant were made by Eaton (1998) and Graham, Rödl & Rucínski (2000).
-More generally, the conjecture is known to be true for p-arrangeable graphs, which includes graphs with bounded maximum degree, planar graphs and graphs that do not contain a subdivision of Kp.
-It is also known for subdivided graphs, graphs in which no two adjacent vertices have degree greater than two.
+More generally, the conjecture was known to be true for p-arrangeable graphs, which includes graphs with bounded maximum degree, planar graphs and graphs that do not contain a subdivision of Kp.
+It was also known for subdivided graphs, graphs in which no two adjacent vertices have degree greater than two.